 It is not uncommon to feel perfectly fine in the aftermath of a car accident.
 It can take hours or days before you become aware that something is wrong.
 For example, you may not realize you are experiencing internal bleeding from the trauma that occurred as a result of the auto accident.

 When you have suffered an injury due to an accident, internal bleeding could be the most severe injury you experience, even more so than a broken bone.
-In some cases, internal bleeding happens due to obvious injuries, such as a puncture wound.
+In some cases, internal bleeding happens due to obvious injuries, such as a puncture wound, laceration or contusions.
 Since these injuries are easily visible, a health care professional will typically render aid immediately.
 However, internal bleeding can also result from trauma that is less severe or less obvious.
 In these cases, you may not notice the effects for several days.
 While some internal bleeding may begin to heal without medical attention, many cases require surgery.